-fish; it is not just for keeping a fish that has already been caught.
+second, third, fourth, fifth and sixth caught and kept king mackerel are approximately \$118.88, \$79.24, \$58.41, \$46.04, and \$37.91 (updated to 2022 dollars using BEA GDP deflator).
+It is important to note that this WTP is for the experience of both catching and keeping an additional fish; it is not just for keeping a fish that has already been caught.
 In fact, Carter and Liese (2012) note that angler WTP to catch and release (dead or alive) a king mackerel above the bag limit was more than half the WTP to catch and keep a king mackerel.
 As such, more than half the value derived from catching and keeping a king mackerel was/is attributable to the sport of catching it.
 More recently, in 2013, Carter, Lovell and Liese (2020) surveyed Gulf anglers and estimated Gulf anglers are willing to pay \$24.63 on average for the option to experience an opening of the offshore king mackerel season with a 1-fish bag limit (versus zero), \$30.22 for the option of a 2-fish bag limit, and \$32.46 for a 3-fish bag limit.
 Carter et al. (2020) note that the bag limit for king mackerel had been 2 fish since 2000, and their results may indicate that king mackerel anglers are more interested in the sport of catching a king mackerel than its bag limit.
 There are no comparable estimates for either Spanish mackerel or cobia.

 Those willingness to pay (consumer surplus) estimates should not be confused with angler expenditures or the economic activity (impacts) associated with their expenditures.
-While the money spent by an angler for a fishing trip may serve as a proxy or lower bound of the total value to that angler, those expenditures do not represent the net value (benefits less cost) of the trip nor the change in value associated with a change in the fishing experience.
-However, the economic impacts of their spending is important as that spending generates jobs, income and other economic benefits as was shown in Table 3.3.14.
+While the money spent by an angler for a fishing trip may serve as a proxy or lower bound27 of the total value to that angler, those expenditures do not represent the net value (benefits less cost) of the trip nor the change in value associated with a change in the fishing experience.28 However, the economic impacts of their spending is important as that spending generates jobs, income and other economic benefits as was shown in Table 3.3.14.

 While anglers receive economic value as measured by the consumer surplus (CS) associated with fishing, for-hire businesses receive value from the services they provide.
-Producer surplus (PS) is the measure of the economic value these operations receive, and PS is the difference between the revenue a business receives for a good or service, such as a charter or headboat fishing trip, and the cost the business incurs to provide that good or service.
-Estimates of the producer surplus associated with fishing trips are not available; however, proxy values in the form of net operating revenues (NOR) are available.
+PS associated with fishing trips are not available; however, proxy values in the form of net operating revenues (NOR) are available.
 For charter fishing vessels, the estimated NOR value is \$189 per charter angler trip in the Gulf (Liese and Carter 2011); and the estimated NOR value per headboat angler trip in the Gulf is \$65 (C. Liese, NMFS SEFSC, pers. comm.).
 Estimates of NOR for for-hire trips that target specific species, such are king mackerel, are not available.

 Estimates of average annual gross revenue for charter vessels in 2009 are provided in Savolainen et al. (2012).
 The average annual gross revenue for a Gulf headboat is approximately \$306,232 (\$229,830 in 2009 dollars), while the average annual gross revenue for a Gulf charter vessel is approximately \$105,029 (\$78,825 in 2009 dollars).
 More recent estimates of average annual gross revenue for Gulf headboats are provided in Abbott and Willard (2017) and SEFSC (pers. comm., 2018).
-Abbott and Willard (2017) suggest that Savolainen, et al.'s estimate of average annual gross revenue for headboats may be an underestimate as data in the former suggest that average gross revenue in 2009 for the vessels in their sample was approximately \$541,594
+Abbott and Willard (2017) suggest that Savolainen, et al.'s estimate of average